ElenaSinko/Lyceum-WebSite/README.md

 # Lyceum-WebSite
- Website of a lyceum from a French-speaking country
+ Website of a lyceum from a French-speaking country.(responsive layout, React)

 > In the folder with the project type *npm i*
 > >Run the project: *npm run start*